jeffintj75991/NFTMarketPlace/README.md

 # NFTMarketPlace
-A sample implementation of NFT market place.
-In this we can buy NFTs with FTs
+A sample implementation of NFT (Non-fungible token) market place.
+In this we can buy NFTs with FTs (Fungible token)